Summer Camp Safety-First Commitment

 We are committed to keeping kids safe at our summer camps during the COVID-19 pandemic.
 All operations, from check-in procedures to daily activities have been designed to deliver a safe, fun and healthy experience for our campers, staff and families.

-In Summer 2020, we reimagined our Summer Camp for the new normal, implementing health and safety protocols based on guidance specific to the operation of summer camps from the World Health Organization (WHO), the Center for Disease Control (CDC), the American Camp Association (ACA) and the CT Office of Early Childhood (OEC).
-We successfully held summer camps for 1,200 campers following these protocols and as a result, the camp was 100% COVID-free.
-For 2021 we will continue to follow all guidance from the State on safe operations of camp.
+In Summer 2021 we implemented health and safety protocols based on guidance specific to the operation of summer camps from the World Health Organization (WHO), the Center for Disease Control (CDC), the American Camp Association (ACA) and the CT Office of Early Childhood (OEC).
+We successfully held summer camps for 4,400 campers following these protocols and as a result, the camp was 100% COVID-free.
+For 2022 we will continue to follow all guidance from the State on safe operations of camp.

 For the health and safety of all campers and staff, we require medical clearances, signed by your health care provider, as well as updated immunization records and authorization for administration of medication forms for all campers prior to their first day of camp.